Crataegus Species - The Hawthorns

 Flowering is in the early to late spring, usually just before the leaves open.
 The plants look particularly beautiful at this time, as they do when laden down with fruit in the autumn.

-Pruning is not really a priority with hawthorns, though a bit of formative pruning to young trees can be helpful and cutting out diseased or badly placed branches on older trees can also be of benefit.
+Pruning is not really a priority with hawthorns, though a bit of formative pruning to young trees can be helpful, and cutting out diseased or badly placed branches on older trees can also be of benefit.
 The plants flower and form their fruit on short new sideshoots that are formed in the spring, mainly on young wood that grew the previous year.
 Hawthorns are exceedingly tolerant of any pruning and are capable of regenerating even if cut right back into old wood.
-Our native species are often used as hedging plants, but there is nothing to stop you trying out some of the species in the list below as hedging.
-Don't forget, though, that regular trimming will greatly reduce any fruit crops since it will remove the young wood.
+The British native species are often used as hedging plants, but there is nothing to stop you trying out some of the species in the list below as hedging.
+Don’t forget, though, that regular trimming will greatly reduce any fruit crops since it will remove the young wood.

 Other uses.